5 Ingredient Olive Oil Bread (No Yeast Required)

 Cook the loaves in a skillet until toasted on each side.

 Technically this recipe makes 4 little mini loaves, so if you wanted to be strict on portions, you could serve 4 people with these.
-But they’re so delicious that you’ll probably want to eat (at least) 2.
-Or maybe that’s just me?
+But they’re so delicious that you’ll probably want to eat at least two.
 My absolute favorite olive oil is California Olive Ranch olive oil, but any kind will do.

 PrintOlive Oil Bread